Josverl/micropython-stubs/docs/24_pycharm.md

 Example: `pip install -U micropython-stm32-stubs==1.19.1.*`

-If you have a requirements.txt file you can add the stubs to it, and PyCharm will offer to install them automatically.
+If you have a `requirements-dev.txt` file you can add the stubs to it, and PyCharm will offer to install them automatically.

 ```text
 micropython-stm32-stubs==1.19.1.*